JavaScriptToday/js-challenges/README.md

 ***

-If you have an idea for a challenge and would like to create you, feel free to fork this repository and submit a pull request.
+If you have an idea for a challenge and would like to create one, feel free to fork this repository and submit a pull request.